-Prof Motala is currently the Head: Postgraduate School (PGS), South African Research Chair in Teaching and Learning, University of Johannesburg (UJ) and a professor in the Faculty of Education.
+Prof Motala is currently the SARChI (South African Research Chair in Teaching and Learning) Chair, University of Johannesburg (UJ) and a professor in the Faculty of Education.
 She is an established rated researcher and her research interests and area of expertise includes: Equity and social justice; Teaching and learning in higher education; Schooling; Access to Higher Education; Education – Finance; Education policy; Postgraduate education She has recently edited the book: “From Ivory Towers to Ebony Towers: Transforming Humanities Curricula in South Africa, Africa, and African-American Studies” (published by Jacana, Mar.
 2020)

 Prof Leila Kajee